Geneva Open

 The Geneva Open is an ATP Tour (formerly Grand Prix) affiliated tennis tournament that was held annually from 1980 to 1991 in Geneva, Switzerland on clay courts.

-In November 2014 the ATP announced that the Düsseldorf tournament would be moved to Geneva where it would be held in 2015 as a 250 tournament.
+In November 2014 the ATP announced that the Düsseldorf tournament would be moved to Geneva where it would be held in 2015 as an ATP 250 tournament.

-Mats Wilander, Stan Wawrinka, and Casper Ruud are the singles record-holders, each with two back-to-back editions won.
+Casper Ruud is the singles record-holder, with three editions won.

-Mate Pavić is the doubles record-holder with three wins, two with Oliver Marach and one with Nikola Mektić.
+Mate Pavić is the doubles record-holder with four wins, two with Oliver Marach and one with Nikola Mektić, and one with Marcelo Arévalo.

 Balázs Taróczy is the only player to win both singles and doubles title the same year.